 - Loss of life quality if your child can expect to have their life negatively impacted permanently due to the accident.

-- Travels costs if you had to pay out of pocket expenses to take your child for treatment or to deal with any aspect of the claim itself.
+- Travels costs if you had to pay out of pocket expenses to take your child for treatment or to deal with any aspect of public park accident claims.

 - The cost of nursing care if you had to hire a nurse to help you take care of your child at home.